UV Glue vs Epoxy for Mixed Materials: Which Bonds?

 Strengths for Mixed-Material Applications

-Broad substrate compatibility: Well-formulated structural epoxy bonds metals, ceramics, wood, most plastics, composites, and concrete.
-This versatility makes it the default choice when you’re unsure which adhesive category will work.
+Broad substrate compatibility: Well-formulated structural epoxy bonds metals, ceramics, wood, most plastics, composites, and concrete, making it the default choice when you’re unsure which adhesive category will work.
+It also cures chemically without light, making it useful on any substrate regardless of transparency — a major advantage in fully opaque assemblies.

 Toughened formulations: Rubber-toughened or flexible epoxy grades accommodate CTE mismatch and impact loading, making them suitable for mixed joints that experience thermal cycling or vibration.